mocha-matcha/seasonal-theme-blog/content/project/index.md

+---
+title: Home

+---
+# Projects
-This is the home markdown
+This is the project home.